lambdaloop/anipose/docs/sphinx/params.rst

 | **animal_calibration:** Set to ``true`` if an animal was used for camera calibration.
 | **fisheye:** Set to ``true`` if the videos were taken using fisheye lens.
 Default set to ``false``.

-\*Any units can be used, as long as they are consistent across all of the calibration parameters.

 Parameters for 2D Filtering
 ===========================